 All Senior Centers are community focal points and principal sources of information, activities and opportunities related to aging.
 Senior Centers are the place where you may obtain information, education, join fitness and health classes, enjoy recreational activities, share experiences and enjoy a delicious meal.
 Meet old friends.
 Make new ones!
 Please come and join us.
 For the Senior Center nearest you, call 402) 441-7158.

 Meals & Activities: Most Senior Centers offer a delicious noon meal and variety of daily activities.
 Each Senior Center has a menu and newsletter posted on its web page.
 All Senior Center offer the same menu items.
 Reservations for lunch must be ordered by calling the Senior Center you wish to attend two days in advance to ensure that an adequate number of meals are prepared.
-The actual cost of the meal is approximately $8, however individuals over the age of sixty are asked to pay a suggested contribution of $4.
+The actual cost of the meal is approximately $8, however individuals over the age of sixty are asked for a suggested contribution of $4.
 Individuals who are under sixty pay a fee of $8.
 Sack lunches (to stay or go) are also offered daily as a meal choice for those under age sixty at a fee of $8.
-Special holiday meals are also available and individuals over the age of sixty are asked to pay a suggested contribution of $6.
+Special holiday meals are also available and individuals over the age of sixty are asked for a suggested contribution of $6.
 Individuals who are under sixty pay a fee of $9.
 If transportation to and from the Senior Center is desired, you may reserve your transportation at the same time.
 Order Handy Meals for the holidays and weekends.
 You can also obtain information about free or low-cost food resources at the Senior Center or by calling (402) 441-7158 for the Senior Center nearest you.
 Some Senior Center may serve as distribution sites for various food programs.